Budget Tips for Tonga

 8. Organise an Airport Transfer with Your Accommodation

 When it comes to getting from the airport to your chosen accommodation, taking a taxi might seem like the obvious go-to.
 However, many accommodations, especially in Nuku’alofa, offer cheaper rates than a taxi.
 It’s always worth enquiring about!
-Sometimes, your accommodation provides the only way to get to there, especially in ‘Eua and Ha’apai where taxis aren’t available.
+Sometimes, your accommodation provides the only way to get there, especially in ‘Eua and Ha’apai where taxis aren’t available.
 Check out the Cheapest Airport Transfer Options in Tonga for more advice.

 9. Consider All Accommodation Inclusions

 Much of the accommodation in Tonga doesn’t just offer a bed for the night.
 There are often inclusions, such as breakfast, airport transfers, free bike hire, etc. to complete your stay.
-Resorts will even offer further inclusions from free use of kayaks to the snorkelling gear.
+Resorts will even offer further inclusions from the free use of kayaks to the snorkelling gear.
 The value of a resort/accommodation can’t always be determined by the price alone.
 Be sure to compare inclusions and facilities to make sure you’re getting real value for money.

 10. Travel in Groups of Four or Eight

 “Four” and “eight” are the magic numbers in Tonga.
 Not only are there many private accommodations and villas across Tonga sleeping four to eight people, but four is a good number for fishing while eight is a good number for whale swimming.
-Booking accommodation and activities in groups of four or eight usually means you’ll be paying the cheapest possible rate per person.
+Booking accommodation and activities in groups of four or eight usually mean you’ll be paying the cheapest possible rate per person.